serenity-is/docs/api/js/corelib/type-aliases/ToastrOptions.md

 > `optional` **positionClass**: `string`

-CSS class for toast positioning
+CSS class for toast positioning (also on container).
+Defaults to `"toast-top-right"`.

 ### preventDuplicates?

 > `optional` **preventDuplicates**: `boolean`

-Prevent duplicates of the same toast, default is false
+When `true` suppresses consecutive toasts with identical messages.
+Defaults to `false`.

 ### preWrap?

 > `optional` **preWrap**: `boolean`

-If true the toast message element will have a white-space: pre-wrap style
+When `true` the toast message element is styled with `white-space: pre-wrap`.

 ### rtl?

 > `optional` **rtl**: `boolean`

-Right to left
+Enables right-to-left layout for the toast.

 ### tapToDismiss?

 > `optional` **tapToDismiss**: `boolean`

-Hides the notification when clicked, default is true
+When `true` (default) clicking the toast dismisses it.

 ### target?

 > `optional` **target**: `string`

-The container element id
+CSS selector for the parent element that hosts the container.
+Defaults to `"body"`.

 ### timeOut?

 > `optional` **timeOut**: `number`

-The duration for the toast to stay in the page.
-Set to -1 to make the toast sticky, in that case extendedTimeout is ignored.
+Duration in ms the toast stays visible.
+Set to `0` for sticky or `-1` to disable auto-hide (extended timeout is then ignored).
+Defaults to `5000`.

 ### titleClass?

 > `optional` **titleClass**: `string`

-CSS class for title
+CSS class for the title element.
+Defaults to `"toast-title"`.

 ### toastClass?

 > `optional` **toastClass**: `string`

-CSS class for toast
+CSS class for the toast element itself.
+Defaults to `"toast"`.